 Following the 2003 AGM Trustees approved an annual contribution of \$5,000 in support of the Summer Literacy Camp.
-This is subject to annual review.
-These annual contributions have continued to be made and have been augmented by comparable amounts by the YUFA Community Projects Committee since summer 2005.
+This annual amount was contributed from 2005-13.
+Commencing in 2014 we agreed with the YUFA Community Projects Committee that they would assume responsibility for this program whereas we would take over responsibility for an identical financial contribution made by the Committee to ACE.